If you’re keeping up with our blog, then you already read Regulators reveal most common compliance issues, part 1. Here’s part 2!

 3. Not showing continuous or direct access to the premises on the premises diagram

 By now, you are probably noticing a pattern.
 Many licensees are missing a simple aspect of their premises diagram: showing continuous or direct access to the premises.
 Premises diagrams need to show all boundaries, dimensions, entrances and exits, walls, rooms, windows, etc. Make sure you submit a detailed premises diagram with your state license application, and make sure it includes all of the doors and entrances at your facility.

 4. Packaging and labeling issues

-The BCC regulates retailers and distributors, the licensees most responsible for ensuring the products in their care meet the state’s stringent packaging and labeling requirements before being sold to customers.
+The DCC regulates retailers and distributors, the licensees most responsible for ensuring the products in their care meet the state’s stringent packaging and labeling requirements before being sold to customers.
 It’s no wonder it is running into packaging and labeling problems more frequently than the other agencies.
 Nothing to fear — with Simplifya’s packaging and labeling audits, you can be sure your products are up to snuff before passing them on to customers.

 5. Not enough cameras or incorrect camera placement

 Businesses are failing to provide enough cameras at their facility, or they are placing them incorrectly.
 Cameras must cover the entire facility including a 20-foot radius around all entrances and exits.
 Cameras also need to clearly identify every person and activity in the facility.
 Simplifya’s category audits can help you make sure your surveillance system is up to code.